-Wave 1: High quality adaptive teaching - A pupil's needs are met in the classroom through learning/work being appropriately adapted by teacher
+Universal Support: High quality adaptive teaching - A pupil's needs are met in the classroom through learning/work being appropriately adapted by the teacher

-Wave 2: Additional intervention and support - If a pupil does not make expected progress they may be given additional support in a small group and or on a one to one.
+Specialist Support: Additional intervention and support - If a pupil does not make expected progress they may be given additional support in a small group and/or on a one to one.
 Their curriculum may be adapted to meet their needs.

-Wave 3: Highly differentiated support - some pupils may have an adapted curriculum where this is agreed as appropriate to meet their needs.
+Targeted Support: Highly differentiated support - some pupils may have an adapted curriculum where this is agreed as appropriate to meet their needs.
 They may have lessons with specialist teachers on either a group or one to one basis for learning needs, speech language and communication needs, sensory and/ or physical needs, mental health, well-being and emotional needs.
 Pupils at Wave 3 will usually have an Education and Health Care Plan.